Happiness science is the scientific study of happiness with the goal of finding strategies to increase our happiness levels.

 Hedonia is a short-term pleasure with in-the-moment peaks of positive emotion and gratification.
 This form of happiness comes with a built-in limitation: hedonic adaptation, where we get used to the source of our happiness and consequently need to up the dose or add variety to get the same hit.
 Hedonism focuses on ‘me’.

 4. What is Eudaimonia?

 Eudemonia or eudaimonia is “The Good Life.”
 It’s the more sustainable form of happiness.
 This is the deeper, enduring happiness that comes from living a meaningful life while realizing one’s potential.
 These are ways to sustain our inner happiness.
 Eudaimonism focuses on ‘we’.
-Read more here.
+Find out if you are happy enough here.

 - Happiness is the meaning and the purpose of life, the whole aim, and end of human existence. — Aristotle

 - In the human brain, the neurotransmitter dopamine is reported to activate the brain’s pleasure centers. — Neurobiologists